Twitter user suspended for "calling out bigotry"

 Related: Martin Shkreli kicked of Twitter, Periscope

-Brodsky wanted her account immediately reactivated because she's behind the Twitter hashtag campaign #DearBetsy.
-These tweets ask Betsy Devos, Donald Trump's pick for education secretary, to commit to Title IX protections at her confirmation hearing on Wednesday.
+Brodsky wanted her account immediately reactivated because she's participating in the Twitter hashtag campaign #DearBetsy, aimed at Betsy DeVos, who is Donald Trump's pick for education secretary.
+The campaign was organized by nonprofits End Rape on Campus and Know Your IX, which Brodsky cofounded.
+It asks Devos to commit to Title IX protections at her confirmation hearing on Wednesday.
 Title IX prohibits sex discrimination in education and mandates that schools have procedures in place for handling sexual assault and harassment cases.

 Brodsky told CNNMoney that several of the anti-Semitic tweets were from users that had names using some variation of "6 million more," a reference to the number of Jews who were murdered during the Holocaust.
 Some of the accounts appear to be suspended, but others, including one whose bio reads "Time to finish the job, once and for all.
 German-American.
 Pro-holocaust" are still active on the platform.

 Brodsky was listed on the Daily Forward's annual list of 50 prominent Jews.
-She's the cofounder of Know Your IX, a nonprofit that empowers students to stop sexual violence.
+She's the cofounder of Know Your IX, an organization that empowers students to stop sexual violence.
 Her Know Your IX cofounder Dana Bolger also received similar tweets over the weekend.

 Related: Twitter users' 2017 wish list: Ger rid of harassment